 'Yes but how do we prove it?'
 Ron interrupted, sounding slightly exasperated.

 'There might be a way,' Hermione muttered, casting a wary glance around the room to ensure that no one else was within hearing distance.
 'Of course it would be difficult and dangerous... oh... and we'd be breaking about a million school rules.'
+She ran her fingers thoughtfully through her hair, making it more bushy than ever.

 'When you feel like explaining, will you let us know?
 Ron snapped, obviously irritated because he didn't know what she was talking about.
 Tansy, however, had a shrewd idea what Hermione meant and she looked uncomfortably at her best friend.